eclipse-archived/ceylon-lang.org/documentation/1.0/reference/interoperability/java-from-ceylon.md

 prefix its name with `\i` to let the Ceylon parser know that we're talking about an attribute/method name.

-#### Accessing Java methods or fields whose name is a Ceylon keyword
+#### Accessing Java declarations whose name is a Ceylon keyword

-Ceylon doesn't have many keywords, but if you need to access a Java method or field whose name, you have to prefix its name with `\i` to let the Ceylon parser know that we're talking about an attribute/method name.
+If you need to access a Java method or field whose name is a Ceylon keyword (e.g. a method called `value()`), you have to prefix its name with `\i` to let the Ceylon parser know that we're talking about an attribute/method name.

+If you need to access a Java class or interface whose name is a Ceylon keyword (e.g. a class called `value`), you have to prefix its name with `\I` to let the Ceylon parser know that we're talking about a type name.

 ### Dealing with overloading